anish-dev09/LANDING-PAGE/README.md

 ## 🎯 Project Overview

-**LANDING PAGE GENERATOR** is a modern web application that creates professional, responsive landing pages in minutes using smart templates.
-Users simply describe their product or service, and the system generates a complete landing page with customized content, modern design, and optimized layout.
+**AI-POWERED LANDING PAGE GENERATOR** is a modern web application that creates professional, responsive landing pages using Google Gemini AI.
+Users describe their product or service, and the AI generates unique, compelling content with professional copywriting, tailored headlines, feature descriptions, and testimonials in seconds.

 ### 🎪 Live Demo
 - **Frontend**: `http://localhost:8081`